counselling-dublin-psychotherapy-dublin-city-the-other-clinic

 You don’t need a diagnosis or crisis to begin therapy.

-You may be afraid the panic will return, or feel confused of how it takes over.
+You may be afraid the panic and anxiety will return, or feel confused of how it takes over.
 Perhaps you’ve tried everything else.

 Psychotherapy offers another way – not just to contain the panic, but to understand it and move beyond it.